 If it’s number two or three, please let me know.

 There’s obviously some risk in this strategy.
 First, the prospect may really like Wrecking Ball by Miley Cyrus.
 (Lots of people do.
 I guess.)
-Also, they may not be amused by the brilliant humor, or you might catch them with this at just the wrong moment.
-I don’t call it a “Hail Mary” for nothing.
+They might not appreciate your brilliant humor, or you might catch them at the wrong moment.
+It’s not called a “Hail Mary” for nothing.

-Here’s an interesting version I’ve seen out there but I haven’t tried.
-It’s sort of a cross between “I don’t love you anymore” and “You’re going to miss out.”
+Here’s another version I’ve seen but I haven’t tried.
+It’s a cross between “I don’t love you anymore” and “You’re going to miss out.”

 Subject: Request to close your client file

 Periodically, [my company name] closes client files in an effort to keep our data up to date and our work efforts efficient.
 We usually do this after a prospective client ceases to indicate an active interest in our services.